 Professor Mike J. Seaton was planning a grand project in atomic physics.
-Space research was expected to soon provide astrophysics with a plethora of UV-spectra coming from the most varied objects such as the solar corona, AGNs, and planetary nebulae, originating from medium and highly ionised atoms.
+Space research was expected to soon provide astrophysics with a plethora of UV-spectra coming from the most varied objects such as the solar corona, AGNs, and plane-tary nebulae, originating from medium and highly ionised atoms.
 To identify and interpret these spectra, the atomic data were mostly missing.
 A computer should construct the atomic structure along the lines of Condon and Shortley, and no longer be performed by hand with Clebsch-Gordan coefficients adding stepwise one-electron functions to arrive at the desired n-electron atom.
-I remember that, on a visit late in 1966, Mike Seaton told me about his plans and offered me a position on the project.
-The European Space Research Organisation (ESRO) provided the required grant.
-Mike also told me that a grant had already been found for Werner Eissner.
-Early in 1967, the group was formed with four members: John
+I remember that,

 Citation: Bhatia, A.K.; Lynas-Gray, A.E.; Mendoza, C.; Nahar, S.; Nussbaumer, H.; Pradhan, A.K.; Seaton, A.M.; Wunner, G.; Zeippen, C.J.
 Werner Eissner (1930-2022): A Pioneer in Computational Atomic Physics.
-Atoms 2023, 11, 59. https://doi.org/10.3390/atoms11030059
+Atoms 2023, 1, 0. https://doi.org/